-After hearing about all of that primping, it’s probably not a surprise to you that, according to Bankrate, most beauty pageant contestants spend around $6,000 for their hair, makeup, clothing, and classes.
-It’s a lot of money, especially if you don’t win when it’s all said and done.
+After hearing about all of that primping, it’s probably no surprise that, according to Bankrate, most beauty pageant contestants spend around $6,000 for their hair, makeup, clothing, and classes.
+It’s a lot of money—especially if you don’t win when it’s all said and done.

 You want to do everything to avoid being “a clapper.”

 In the pageant world, the term “clapper” is used to describe someone who did not make the final cut in a pageant, because all they are there to do is clap.
 So if you didn’t at least place, you’re a clapper.
 Ouch!

 Taller women are more likely to win.
 While there aren’t height requirements to enter most pageants, winners tend to be between 5’6 and 5’11, writer Ash Pariseau wrote for Thought Catalog.
 Pageant winners usually end up pursuing a modeling career, so judges pay close attention to height and stature, which give the women a bump in the fashion industry.

 There have only been two Miss USA winners who were 5’4″: Miss USA 1952 Jackie Loughery in 1952 and Miss USA 2006 Tara Conner.

 “Go-Go Juice,” which keeps young pageant queens peppy, is equivalent to two cups of coffee.

 If you’ve ever seen the TLC show Toddlers and Tiaras, you know beauty pageants are filled with young children.
 In fact, according to Occupy Therapy, about 5,000 child beauty pageants are held every year, with 250,000 child contestants participating.